On April 6 Sensory Concerts® return to Glenbrook in the Blue Mountains, where the inclusive concerts debuted nearly two years ago.

 - Personal reasons for avoiding large public spaces.

-Designed for children and adults with sensory processing disorders or special needs, including Autism spectrum disorder.
+Designed for children and adults with sensory processing disorders or special needs, including Autism and ADHD.

 Programmed by experienced pedagogues, our school concerts are educational, fun and interactive!